AlDahdouh/PhonebookBackend/README.md

 To start the server in production mode: <br>
 `npm start`

-Create an account on MongoDB Atlas and set ENV variable to refer to your DB:
+Create an account on MongoDB Atlas and set ENV variable to refer to your DB:<br>
 `mongodb+srv://<db_name>:<password>@cluster0.xbn3a.mongodb.net/<dbname>?retryWrites=true&w=majority`

 Hint: start with an ubuntu image:<br>